 Dr Kieran Zucker

 - Position: NIHR Clinical Lecturer and Honorary Clinical Oncology Specialist Registrar

 - Areas of expertise: Oncology; Data Science; Machine Learning; Routinely Collected Data; Statistical Computing; Predictive Modelling; Comorbidity; Natural Language Processing; Computer Vision; Artificial Intelligence

 - Email: K.Zucker@leeds.ac.uk

 - Location: 11.80 Worsley Building

-Dr Zucker completed his BSc in Medical Sciences with Molecular Medicine at University College London (UCL) in 2009 undertaking research in mRNA expression of Flavin Containing Monooxygenase knockout mice.
+Dr Zucker completed his BSc in Medical Sciences with Molecular Medicine at University College London (UCL) in 2009 undertaking research into the mRNA expression of Flavin Containing Monooxygenase knockout mice.
 He continued at UCL to complete his undergraduate medical degree in 2012.
 During his time at UCL Dr Zucker worked as a research associate at the Centre for Evidence at Transplantation based at the Royal College of Surgeons conducting research into the rate of publication of randomised controlled trials in transplant medicine.
 He also undertook a Society for General Microbiology Studentship characterising the enzymatic properties of a previously unstudied bacteria implicated in cases of endocarditis.

 Dr Zucker undertook his Foundation Training and Core Medical training in the Yorkshire region before being promoted early to the role of clinical oncology specialist registrar in 2016.
 During this time he was involved in a number of clinical research projects and had regular input in the management of patients enrolled in clinical trials.
-Dr Zucker took up his role as Clinical Research Fellow based at the Leeds Institute for Data Analytics in 2017 and before completing his PhD in Health Data Science and Machine Learning.
-In 2021 he took up his current role as an NIHR Clinical Lecturer working on a number of projects including cancer outcome prediction, computer vision, natural language processing, data visualisation and process mining.
-Dr Zucker is also a Fellow of the Faculty of Clinical Informatics where he has co-founded the Early Career Group.
-He also sits on the steering group for the Faculty’s Artificial Intelligence Specialist Interest Group and is a member of the Education and Training Subcommittee.
-He also contributes to the Royal College of Radiologists Artificial Intelligence group.
+Dr Zucker took up his role as Clinical Research Fellow based at the Leeds Institute for Data Analytics in 2017 before completing his PhD in Health Data Science and Machine Learning.
+In 2021 he took up his current role as an NIHR Clinical Lecturer working on a number of projects including cancer outcome prediction, computer vision, natural language processing, data visualisation, in silico trials and process mining.
+Dr Zucker is a Fellow of the Faculty of Clinical Informatics where he has co-founded the Early Career Group and sits on the steering group for the Faculty’s Artificial Intelligence Specialist Interest Group.
+He is also a member of Royal College of Radiologists Clinical Oncology Artificial Intelligence Advisory Group.

 - LIDA Data Science Intern Supervisor